meilisearch/meili-aoc/README.md

 --- Part2 ---

 For the second part, you have a brilliant improvement in mind.
-You need to count how many instructions it'll take to Santa go from the closest to the closest child (still in a number of instructions).
+You're going to count how many instructions it'll take to Santa to go from the closest to the next closest child until there is no child left.
 ```
 Step 0: We're at the beginning
           LL - - - - - - tommy